simonvincenthk/simonvincenthk.github.io/_posts/2022-01-30-Machine Learning with PyTourch and fastai (V02).md

 Although it is possible to both overtrain or undertrain a model, according to Howard and Gugger [^howardandgugger-20], “the single most important and challenging issue when training for all… algorithms” is overfitting.
 It occurs when a model has been trained so much that its predictive capacity starts to deteriorate. [^howardandgugger-20]

 Achieving correct model fit is similar to choosing a best-fit curve where increasing the degree of a polynomial may get the curve to fit the data more closely; however, at a certain point, either end of the curve might begin going off in directions not representative of the data.
 And, accordingly, the curve's usefulness in extrapolating the data it represents will deteriorate.
-There is often a fine line between a curve effectively modelling the data used to create it and accurately approximating data that wasn’t used to create it.
+There is often a fine line between a curve effectively modelling the data used to create it and accurately approximating data that wasn't used to create it.
 Finding this point is the challenge that also exists in avoiding underfitting or overfitting a machine learning model.

-Howard and Gugger [^howardandgugger-20] make a compelling argument to avoid overfitting models, saying that in the end, the model needs to work well on data that wasn’t used to train it.
+Howard and Gugger [^howardandgugger-20] make a compelling argument to avoid overfitting models, saying that in the end, the model needs to work well on data that wasn't used to train it.

 ## 2. Machine Learning Method <a class="anchor" id="section_2"></a>